 It can also help a business increase revenues by bringing services in house; for example, by adding imaging equipment to a veterinary or medical practice or by adding more stations in a salon.

 On the other hand, if the business takes on payments for equipment that doesn’t generate revenue, that additional expense can hurt cash flow.
 Equipment often depreciates, and can be hard to sell when it’s no longer needed.

 Qualifying for Financing Business Equipment

-- Be in business 12+ months
+- In business 12+ months

-- Have personal credit score of 650+
+- Personal credit score of 650+

-- Have revenues of $50,000+
+- Revenues of $50,000+